personalizedrefrigerator/js-draw/docs/doc-pages/pages/guides/updating-the-view.md

 Related APIs:

-- {@link js-draw!Viewport.transformBy | Viewport.transformBy}: Creates a `Command` that moves/zooms/rotates the viewport.
+- {@link js-draw!Viewport.transformBy | Viewport.transformBy}: Creates a `Command` that moves/zooms/rotates the canvas.
 - {@link js-draw!Editor.dispatch | Editor.dispatch}: Applies a `Command`.
 - {@link @js-draw/math!Mat33 | Mat33}: Can be used to tell `Viewport.transformBy` **how** to move/scale/rotate.
   - For example, `Mat33.scaling2D(2)` zooms in by a factor of 2.